Chipping Sodbury: Notable people

-Edward Jenner, pioneer of vaccination in the 18th century, started his medical training in Sodbury, observing people catching cowpox and then not catching smallpox.
+Edward Jenner, pioneer of vaccination in the 18th century, started his medical training in Sodbury, apprenticed to an Apothecary George Hardwicke (in Melbourne House, Horse St.).
+His observation of people catching cowpox and then not catching smallpox. was later in life when he was a practising physician, in Berkeley.

 RC "Jack" Russell: former England cricket wicketkeeper and artist owns an art gallery in the town.

 Chris Sawyer: creator of the RollerCoaster Tycoon, Transport Tycoon games and Chris Sawyer's Locomotion.

 Sir James Dyson, inventor of the Dual Cyclone bagless vacuum cleaner, lives at Dodington Park just outside Chipping Sodbury.

 J. K. Rowling, author of the Harry Potter fantasy series, was born in 1965 at the Chipping Sodbury Maternity Hospital (later the Chipping Sodbury Memorial Day Centre), on Station Road, Yate.
 Until the age of four, she lived with her parents in Sundridge Park, Yate.